oll3/bita/README.md

 ## bita

-*bita* is a HTTP based file synchronization tool striving for low bandwidth usage through data reuse.
+_bita_ is a HTTP based file synchronization tool striving for low bandwidth usage through data reuse.

-* Clone from remote while reusing data from any local file or device 📁
+- Clone from remote while reusing data from any local file or device 📁
-* Clone using a file or block device as output 💾
+- Clone using a file or block device as output 💾
-* Host archives using any regular HTTP/HTTPS server or service 🔗
+- Host archives using any regular HTTP/HTTPS server or service 🔗
-* Include in your own project with the [bitar](bitar/README.md) library 💫
+- Include in your own project with the [bitar](bitar/README.md) library 💫
-* Written in [Rust](https://www.rust-lang.org) for fun, performance and quality 🚀♥
+- Written in [Rust](https://www.rust-lang.org) for fun, performance and robustness 🚀♥

 ## Software updates

-*bita* is a generic file synchronization tool but has been developed with software update of embedded/IoT systems in mind.
+_bita_ is a generic file synchronization tool but has been developed with software update of embedded/IoT systems in mind.

-Software update is a typical case where *bita* may provide significant bandwidth reductions, where one can expect that a new software image will contain a lot of data already present on the system being updated. *bita* can identify the parts (*chunks*) already present on the system and fetch the missing ones from remote, still outputing an exact clone of the archived source file.
+Software update is a typical case where _bita_ may provide significant bandwidth reductions, where one can expect that a new software image will contain a lot of data already present on the system being updated. _bita_ can identify the parts (_chunks_) already present on the system and fetch the missing ones from remote, still outputing an exact clone of the archived source file.

 No need to pre-build patch files for going to/from different release versions.
 No need to run any special file server.
 Just `bita compress` the release image, upload the archive to any HTTP file hosting site.
 And `bita clone` the archive using whatever local data is available on the system.

 ![concept](images/concept.png?raw=true)

 ### Compressing